khaiwalVikrant/Wather-App-using-Yahoo-API/README.md

 ### Instruction for running ###

+* Use Android studio or any other version control software and clone with git repository using this url(https://khaiwal9728@bitbucket.org/khaiwal9728/showers.git)
+* After successsful clone run the app
 * You can easily see your city weather information, change city name in api endpoint

-* Check out with master branch
-* How to run tests
-* Deployment instructions